tock/tock/doc/reference/trd-hil-design.md

 The rest of this document describes each of these rules and their reasoning.

-While these are design rules, they are not sarosanct.
+While these are design rules, they are not sacrosanct.
 There are reasons or edge cases why a particular HIL might need to break one (or more) of them.
 In such cases, be sure to understand the reasoning behind the rule; if those considerations